Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Doing your research before you start writing your proposal is the crucial first step of the process.
 Though you might know that the company is a match for your business and its vision and mission align with yours, it might not be enough.

-Look online for information on the potential partner's history, accomplishments, leadership and work ethics.
+Look online for information on the potential partner's history, accomplishments, leadership and work ethic.
 Read case studies, and spend time on their website and social media to conduct an in-depth analysis of the company.

 Use your research to explain why you want to partner with the particular company and not others and how it's a win-win for both parties.